When to Hire Employees: Why Timing is Everything for Your Business

 Birth

-Many businesses are founded by entrepreneurs who start out as technicians and hit upon a “great idea” they want to do themselves.
+Many businesses are founded by entrepreneurs who start as technicians and hit upon a “great idea” they want to do themselves.
 Being their own boss is often a big motivation.

 Infancy

-Infant businesses can’t progress to the next stage until they have a proven and efficient system of creating value that customers are willing to pay for.
+Infant businesses can’t progress to the next stage until they have a proven and efficient system of creating value customers are willing to pay for.

 Toddler

-But if the business is in a healthy position, it has to scale by outsourcing, automating or possibly recruiting.
-Generally a business should only recruit when the owner is so busy it is “painful”.
-It’s often best to recruit a generalist who can adapt and thrives on “chaos” or lack of structure, rather than a specialist who needs to know exactly what the customer wants.
+Generally, a business should only recruit when the owner is so busy it is “painful”.
+It’s often best to recruit a generalist who can adapt and thrive on “chaos”, rather than a specialist who needs more structure and information to be successful.

 Teenager